History

 Fragrances notes in White Rose by Floris

-Top notes : Aldehydic green and carnation
+Top notes: Aldehydic green and carnation

-Heart notes : Iris, rose, jasmine and violet
+Heart notes: Iris, rose, jasmine and violet

-Base notes : Amber, musk, and powdery notes
+Base notes: Amber, musk, and powdery notes

-Check out prices for White Rose by Floris on eBay
+White Rose by Floris

 What perfume did Queen Elizabeth we